tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/1_quickstart.rst

 You can easily uninstall Braiins OS+ on multiple devices using the **BOS+ Toolbox**.
 In order to do so, follow the steps below:

   * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/plus/download/>`_.
   * Create a new text file in your text editor and insert the IP addresses on which you want execute the commands.
-Each IP address should be separated by a comma.
+Use only one IP address per line!
 (Note that you can find the IP address in the Braiins OS+ web interface by going to *Status -> Overview*.)
 Then save the file in the same directory as you saved the BOS+ Toolbox and change the ".txt" ending to ".csv".
   * Once you have downloaded BOS+ Toolbox and saved the .csv file, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.).
   * Replace the *FILE_PATH_TO_BOS+_TOOLBOX* placeholder in the command below with the actual file path where you saved the BOS+ Toolbox.
 Then switch to that file path by running the command: ::